Florianopolis Santa Catarina, Brazil Travel Guide

 All travelers from North America, Europe, Asia, or Africa require at least one connection, usually through São Paulo (GRU) or Rio de Janeiro (GIG) in Brazil.

-International flights from nearby South American countries see significant increases during high season (December-February).
+International flights from the vicinity South American countries see significant increases during high season (December-February).

-The modern terminal (opened 2019) features shops, restaurants, car rental agencies, ATMs, currency exchange, and duty-free options.
+The modern terminal (opened 2019) features shops, restaurants, car rental agencies, ATMs, currency exchange, and tax-free options.

 Taxis, ride-sharing apps (Uber/99), and public buses connect the airport to various parts of the city and main bus terminal.